 While this type of therapy was designed specifically to help individuals dealing with the emotional effects of trauma, it can help individuals dealing with other issues as well.
 Many emotional disturbances have an underlying cause, and identifying and confronting these causes through guided therapy helps to reduce symptoms.
 Patients who can benefit from the advantages of Trauma Resolution Therapy may include those dealing with:

 - Substance abuse disorder

 Trauma Resolution Therapy at Rehab Carolinas

-Here at Rehab Carolinas, we want to give every person seeking the freedom from addiction the means to do so.
-So, we understand the importance addressing symptoms of PTSD and trauma, mood disorders, and any other underlying conditions which may affect a person’s chance at obtaining true, lasting recovery.
-If you think that you could benefit from the many advantages Trauma Resolution Therapy can offer, please contact us today to speak confidentially with an addiction specialist!
+Here at Rehab Carolinas, we want to give every person seeking freedom from addiction the tools to do so.
+We understand the importance of addressing symptoms of PTSD and trauma, mood disorders, and any other underlying conditions which may affect a person’s chance at obtaining true, lasting recovery.
+If you think that you could benefit from the many advantages Trauma Resolution Therapy, please contact us today to speak confidentially with an addiction specialist.